ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 To containerize the JPetStore app and store it in {{site.data.keyword.registrylong_notm}}:

-1. Create a [Dockerfile](https://github.com/ibm-cloud/ModernizeDemo/blob/master/jpetstore/Dockerfile) is used.
+1. Create the [Dockerfile](https://github.com/ibm-cloud/ModernizeDemo/blob/master/jpetstore/Dockerfile) for the JPetStore.
    ```
    # Build JPetStore war
    FROM openjdk:8 as builder